 Have the kids move one step away from each other and then gently toss the ball or beanbag to each other.

-For toddlers and preschoolers, I have some easy visual motor activities that can help improve hand eye coordination skills.
+For toddlers and preschoolers, I also have some easy visual motor activities that can help improve hand eye coordination skills.

 Once your child has had lots of practice catching and hitting a suspended ball, you can try a ball-wall toss.